 Create shared folder for installed OS in VMware

-For your information, this following guide is mainly for Windows users.
-However, it is possible to create shared folder on almost all operating systems, and hence, it is possible to share a file with shared folders in VMware.
+For your information, the following guide is mainly for Windows users.
+However, it is possible to create a shared folder on almost all operating systems, and hence, it is possible to share a file with shared folders in VMware.

 The very first thing you need to do is to turn on Network Discovery if it is disabled for your current network.